 Zara is one of the top investment companies in the hospitality sector and it has maintained its distinguished market position in Jordan and share of the 5-star room inventory in Jordan.
-Zara owns seven luxury 5-star hotels with strategic locations in Amman, Dead Sea, Petra, and Agaba with a combined total of 2,131 rooms.
-Employment in the 5-star hotels segment in Jordan reached 8,623 persons in 2020 of which Zara employs approximately 21%, while employment in the hospitality sector reached 47,039 in 2020 of which Zara employs approximately 3.9%.
-Zara also maintained salaries payment to all employees according to applicable laws using facilities provided by the Central Bank of Jordan and the Social Security Corporation and maintained its commitment to upholding the highest standards in submitting services, safety and quality.
+Zara owns seven luxury 5-star hotels with strategic locations in Amman, Dead Sea, Petra, and Aqaba with a combined total of 2,131 rooms.
+Employment in the 5-star hotels segment in Jordan reached 8,826 persons in 2021 of which Zara employs approximately 21%, while employment in the hospitality sector reached 48,241 in 2021 of which Zara employs approximately 3.9%.
+Zara also could pay salaries to all its employees according to applicable laws by utilizing the facilities provided by the Central Bank of Jordan and the Social Security Corporation.
+It also maintained its commitment to upholding the highest standards in submitting services, safety and quality.

-In 2020 till March, Zara hotels continued to be distinguished.
-Hotel InterContinental Jordan, Mövenpick Resort Petra were all ranked number one in their respective geographical areas in terms of revenues and gross operating profits.
-Mövenpick Resort & Spa Tala Bay Aqaba and Mövenpick Resort & Spa Dead Sea maintained a second rank in terms of revenues.
+In 2021, Zara hotels continued to be distinguished.
+Mövenpick Resort Petra was ranked number one, Mövenpick Resort & Spa Tala Bay Aqaba was ranked number two, Intercontinental Jordan Hotel and Mövenpick Resort & Spa Dead Sea were ranked number three - in their respective geographical areas- in terms of revenues.
+Mövenpick Resort & Spa Dead Sea and Mövenpick Resort & Spa Tala Bay Aqaba were ranked number three in terms of gross operating profits.
 In addition, Zara hotels continued to be recognized by leading online travel sites and world renowned travel organizations as some of the best hotels in the region and around the globe.

-Jordan Himmeh Mineral Company has completed the designs and licensing to embark on a distinctive ecolodge resort on 6,000 square meters with total estimated cost of JD 7.5 million.
-During the last quarter of 2020, the first phase of the project has been started including drilling and construction infrastructure, after which, the second phase of finishing and electromechanical works will take place, expected to be completed by end of 2022.

-In 2020, Zara continued the comprehensive revamp of the way it manages its assets.
+As you aware, Himmeh Mineral Company has embark on a distinctive environmental resort on an approximately 6 thousand square meters and total estimated cost of JD 7.5 - 8 Million.
+In the last quarter of 2020, the first phase of the project which is almost completed.
+The second phase (finishing and electromechanical works) is expected to be completed by the end of 2024 instead of 2022 due to weak cash flows because of the Corona pandemic.
+In 2021, Zara continued the comprehensive revamp of the way it manages its assets.
 In doing so Zara was quick to identify and assess the negative effects of Corona pandemic on its hotels during the lockdown that are impacting the business and the potential opportunities inherent in them.
 In adapting to these changes, Zara keeps on revisiting the business model to render it more efficient and relevant.

-In its continued efforts to replace traditional energy sources with more cost-efficient clean and renewable ones, Zara was able to commission its first solar station photovoltaics (PV) in July 2019 in Karak, supplying approximately 50% of the current electricity consumption of Zara hotels within its areas of operation in Dead Sea, Petra, and Aqaba.
-Irbid station is expected to start commercial operation in the first quarter of 2021 to meet the needs of Zara hotels in Amman.
+In its continued efforts to replace traditional energy sources with more cost-efficient clean and renewable ones, Zara was able to commission its first solar station photovoltaics (PV) mid 2019 in Karak which supplies approximately 50% of electricity consumption of Zara hotels in Dead Sea, Petra, and Aqaba.
+Irbid station started commercial operation in May 2021 to meet the needs of Zara hotels in Amman.